jaspreet1388/cst8918-w25-lab12/docs/3-azure-credentials.md

   --scope /subscriptions/$subscriptionId/resourceGroups/$resourceGroupName
 ```

-> [!WARNING]
-> Do we need to assign a service principal role for the storage account?

 ### Create three Federated Credentials

 **The first** will be for the GitHub Actions triggered in the `production` environment, i.e. when a pull request is merged to the `main` branch.
 This will map to the `contributor` service principal with read/write access to the resource group.

+> [!TIP]
+> See the full documentation for Federated Credentials at [learn.microsoft.com](https://docs.microsoft.com/en-us/cli/azure/ad/app/federated-credential?view=azure-cli-latest)

 The `az ad app federated-credential create` command will create a new federated credential for the Azure AD application specified by the `--id` argument.
 The `--parameters` argument specifies the path to a JSON file that contains the configuration parameters for the new federated credential.

-> [!TIP]
-> See the full documentation at [learn.microsoft.com](https://docs.microsoft.com/en-us/cli/azure/ad/app/federated-credential?view=azure-cli-latest)

 Create a new file at the path `infra/az-federated-credential-params/production-deploy.json` with the following contents.
 Replace `<your-github-username>` and `<repo-name>` with your GitHub username and the name of your repository.